 If you applied from inside Canada, the processing time is 87 days.
 This does not include the time you need to give biometrics.
 If you applied from outside Canada, it takes a few weeks to a few months, depending on the workload of the visa processing center.

 Missing information in your application can extend your processing time or have it returned to you.

 Work permit approval and refusal

-If your application is refused, Canada immigration will send you your original documents and an explanation on why your application was refused.
+If your application is refused, Canada immigration will send you your original documents and an explanation of why your application was refused.
 There is no right of appeal for the work permit, but you can ask for a judicial review through the Federal Court of Canada with the assistance of an immigration lawyer.

-If your application is approved, you will get your original documents back and a letter of introduction confirming your work permit application approval.
+If your work permit application is approved, you will get your original documents back and a letter of introduction confirming your work permit application approval.
 You are to present these documents at a port of entry to an immigration officer who will decide if you can enter.
 You must leave Canada or extend your current work permit before its expiry date.

 Like most other permits and visas, applying for work permits to travel to Canada is not an easy process.
 The application may be more complicated due to the various types and eligibility requirements.